cudmore/MapManager-Matlab/readme.md

  Extract Annotations:
-     GetMapValues(ps) - Get values of annotations from a map GetMapDynamics(ps) - Get the dynamics (add, subtract, etc.) of each annotaiton.
+     GetMapValues(ps) - Get values of annotations from a map GetMapDynamics(ps) - Get the dynamics (add, subtract, etc.) of each annotation.

  Utility:
-     find(stat, findstr) - find annotaitons with notes, errors, and warnings GetValue_NV(name, session) - Get value from a session in a map getValidStats() - Return a cell array of valid stat names isValidStat(stat) - Check if a stat is valid
+     find(stat, findstr) - find annotations with notes, errors, and warnings GetValue_NV(name, session) - Get value from a session in a map getValidStats() - Return a cell array of valid stat names isValidStat(stat) - Check if a stat is valid